knightzf/review/leetcode/countOfRangeSum/README.md

 The count however is different from normal merge.\
 For each index in the left part, find the range in the right part and add the size of range to result.

+7/19\
+Had the correct thinking of using binary tree, but was thinking too aggressive\
+causing wrong answer.